lgpcappiello/lgpcappiello.github.io/README.md

 # About

 Applied Statistics Ph.D. candidate working under the supervision of Dr. Xinping Cui at the University of California, Riverside with support from Dr. Zhiwei Zhang at the National Cancer Institute.
-My research focuses on applying machine learning methods to evidence synthesis problems in causal inference.

 ## Contact